poiyomi/PoiyomiDocs/docs/shading/matcap.md

 A scaling factor for the matcap texture.
 This is useful for making the matcap texture more or less visible, and defaults to `1.0`.
 Values above `1.0` will make the matcap brighter.

+## Emission Strength

+- `Type`: **Float**, Range: `0.0 - 20.0`

+How much emission to apply to the matcap.

+## Base Color Mix

+How much to blend with the Base Color or Main Texture.

+## Normal Strength

+How much to blend with the Normals of your Material.

+## Masking

+### Mask

+- `Type`: **Data** Texture (sRGB **OFF**)

+Mask that defines where to apply the Matcap effect.
+Black indicates where the matcap should not be applied, and white indicates where it should be applied.

-## Hide in Shadow
+### Hide in Shadow

 - `Type`: **Float**, Range: `0.0 - 1.0`

 How much to hide the matcap effect in shadowed areas of the mesh.

+### Global Mask

+Use a Global Mask to define where to apply the Matcap effect.

 ## Blending

-The blending options define how the matcap effect should be blended with the base color.
-Generally, only one at a time of these options should be used.

-### Replace With Matcap
+### Replace

 - `Type`: **Float**, Range: `0.0 - 1.0`

 Replaces the base color with the matcap.
 At `1.0`, the base color is completely replaced with the matcap.
 At `0.0`, the base color is completely unaffected.
 Values in between will blend the base color with the matcap.

-### Multiply Matcap
+### Multiply

 - `Type`: **Float**, Range: `0.0 - 1.0`

 Multiplies the base color with the matcap.
 This generally darkens the base color.
 Black areas of the matcap will always darken, white areas will not affect the base color, and colored areas will darken if the base color doesn't match the matcap color in that area.

-### Add Matcap
+### Add

 - `Type`: **Float**, Range: `0.0 - 1.0`

 Adds the matcap to the base color.
 This generally brightens the base color.
 Black areas will be unaffected, while white areas will brighten.
 Colors are simply added on top of the base color.

-## Override Alpha
+### Mixed

 - `Type`: **Float**, Range: `0.0 - 1.0`

-How much to override the alpha channel of the base color.
-At `1.0`, this will fully replace the base alpha with the matcap mask.

-## Normal to use
+Mixes the Matcap to the base color.
+This generally changes certain areas of the base color by mixing colors together.

+### Screen

+- `Type`: **Float**, Range: `0.0 - 1.0`

+Blends the Matcap with the base color by looking at each channel's color information and multiplies the inverse of the blend and base color.
+This results in always a lighter color, although areas with black leaves the color unchanged and white will produce white.

+This is in a similar way to how Adobe Photoshop does it.

+### Unlit Add

-- `Type`: **Dropdown**, Options: `Pixel`/`Vertex`
+- `Type`: **Float**, Range: `0.0 - 1.0`

-Which normal to use if custom normals are not selected. `Pixel` normals are normals affected by normal maps, `Vertex` normals use only the base normals of the mesh.
-This is useful for applying the matcap to a mesh that has been deformed by a normal map, while keeping the matcap smooth.
+Same as Add, but instead blends an unlit/unshaded version of the Texture.

-## Custom Normal
+## Custom Normal Map

 - `Type`: **Checkbox**

-Whether to apply a custom Normal Map for the matcap.
+Enables the ability to use a bump Normal Map with your Matcap.

 ### Normal Map